Princess Myeongan: Biography

 On December 21, 1671 (12th year of her father's reign), Yi On-hui was honoured as Princess Myeongan.

 After the deaths of their two sisters in 1673, Princess Myeongan was the only surviving sister of the Crown Prince.
 It was said that their relationship was close as siblings.

-In 1679 (5th year of Sukjong's reign), the 14-year-old Princess married the 11-year-old Oh Tae-ju, a son of Oh Du-in, who was a key figure of the Seoin faction.
+In 1679 (5th year of Sukjong's reign), the 14-year-old Princess married the 11-year-old Oh Tae-ju, the third son of Oh Du-in (1624–1689) from the Haeju Oh clan, who was a key figure of the Seoin faction.
 Her husband was honoured as Prince Consort Haechang and their formal wedding ceremony was held on December 18, 1680.

 The drought being severe at that time, Song Si-yeol and others filed an appeal requesting that the Princess's residence be built in a modest way to reduce the size and cost.

 One year later, after the Princess's in-laws illegally occupied the mounds and fields in Deoksan, Chungcheong Province.
 A lawsuit broke out and the King ordered them to return the land.

 Princess Myeongan died on June 25, 1687, five days from her birthday at the age of 21 years old, and is buried in Sasa-dong, Ansan, Gyeonggi Province, South Korea.
-A couple years after her death, her husband adopted a male relative his clan, the Haeju Oh clan, to continue their family line.
 It was reportedly said the King was saddened upon hearing her death.

+A couple years after her death, her husband adopted his younger brother’s eldest son, Oh Won (오원), to continue their family line.
+Through their adopted son’s descendants, his great-granddaughter eventually became the first wife of Min Chi-rok, who was the father of Empress Myeongseong.